pranav-ganesh/tp/docs/DeveloperGuide.md

       Use case resumes at step 1

+**Use Case 9**: Finding specific contacts

+System : CallMeMaybe (CMM) <br>
+Use Case : UC9 - Finding specific contacts <br>
+Actor : User <br>
+Guarantees: All contacts that match the specified fields would be displayed

+**MSS**

+1. User requests to find contacts
+2. Only the contacts the match the keywords specified are displayed

+   Use case ends.

+**Extensions**

+* 1a.
+User enters the command wrongly

+    * 1a1.
+Command box displays error message

+      Use case resumes at step 1

+* 1b.
+User enters an invalid field

+    * 1b1.
+Command box displays error message

+      Use case resumes at step 1

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.